 And these recommendations are trusted: A study by Nielsen revealed that 84% of people see referrals as the most trusted and influential form of advertising.

 The Financial Brand further estimates that almost a third of banks and credit unions already have bank refer-a-friend programs.
-Even if you think your bank’s marketing strategy is already working well, a well-designed referral marketing program will boost both customer acquisition and retention.
+If your competitors are already tapping into this, a well-designed referral marketing program will boost both customer acquisition and retention.

 If you’re a credit union, we also have a dedicated guide to credit union referral programs.